-Product data and materials data provide information about the products being purchased for use in the work — paint, drywall, carpet, roofing, sealants, masonry — everything.
+Product data and materials data provide information about the products being purchased for use in the work—like paint, drywall, carpet, roofing, sealants, masonry, and more.
 They should match the products specified in their formulation, performance and warranty.

 Note that there are three types of product and materials specs, which means there are three corresponding types of submittals in response: Prescriptive specifications, performance specifications, and proprietary specifications.